John Herman Hokkanen

 Karl Hokkanen was the last of the five Hokkanen brothers to locate in Green.
 He and his wife, Amanda came from White Pine after the mine closed down their operations.
 Three children were born to them - Karl Jr., Kaarina, and Arnold.

-The Sunday School was began in 1915 and was held in the Finnish language.
+The Sunday School started in 1915 and was held in the Finnish language.
 In the early years the children would go to Mass, Michigan for confirmation instruction and would board out in the homes in Mass.

 The Finnish language was the tongue of the founders of the Green congregation and was the language which prevailed for many years.
 Finally, with the passing of the pioneer generation, the English language held sway.